SkyeWrenbrook/credential-database-sqlite/README.md

 - how data ingestion (CSV import) can introduce integrity issues
 - how SQL queries can be used to validate and analyze stored information
 - how improperly stored credentials create security risks

+These observations highlight how data handling and storage decisions directly impact system reliabilty and security.

 ## Project Structure